postgresml/postgresml/pgml-docs/docs/user_guides/predictions/overview.md

 ## Making Predictions

-If you've already done the [training guide](../guides/training/), you can see the results of those efforts:
+If you've already been through the [training guide](/user_guides/training/overview/), you can see the results of those efforts:

 === "SQL"